Coltrane changes: Influences

-Other early appearances include the verse to the standard "Till the Clouds Roll By" (1917) by Jerome Kern.
 The bridge of the Richard Rodgers song and jazz standard "Have You Met Miss Jones?"
 (1937) predated Tadd Dameron's "Lady Bird", after which Coltrane named his "Lazy Bird", by incorporating modulation by major third(s). (highlighted yellow below) "Giant Steps" and "Countdown" may both have taken the inspiration for their augmented tonal cycles from "Have You Met Miss Jones?".

 "Have You Met Miss Jones?"
 B section chord progression (bridge):